drivy/jobs/mobile/README.md

 From the detail screen, the driver can add or remove a car from their favorites.

-The driver should be able to see if a car is a favorite directly from the Cars list.
+The driver should be able to see if a car is a favorite from the cars list as well.